 Post-Upgrade Solutions for Managing Your Old Servers

-- Path #1: Seen by many as the traditional evolutionary path, upgrading to a newer version of Windows Server, and SQL Server.
+- Path #1: Seen by many as the traditional evolutionary path, consider upgrading to a newer version of Windows Server and SQL Server.
 This is where you get the most updated features in today’s security landscape.
-The latest version of Windows Server 2019, and SQL Server 2017.
+The latest versions are Windows Server 2019 and SQL Server 2017.

-We hope all the information from Clare Computer Solutions, will assist in making sense of the dynamic landscape in technology.
+Clare Computer Solutions will assist in making sense of the dynamic landscape in technology.
 If your business wants a second opinion or just a helping hand, any of our team members would be happy to assist you with making your transition as smooth as possible.